miaodonghan/ChifanApp/README.md

 # ChifanApp
 Codebase for GoldenClub mobile app written in [React Native](http://facebook.github.io/react-native/).
+Please note that the code currently only supports Android. **Do not try to debug on iOS, it won't work.**

 ## Setting things up
 - Mac OS and XCode are required for iOS development; Android SDK is required for Android development.